pravega/pravega/documentation/src/docs/controller-service.md

 Writers interact with Controller to create new Transactions.
 Controller Service passes the create transaction request to Transaction Utility module.

-The create transaction function in the module performs the following steps:
+The create Transaction function in the module performs the following steps:

 1. Generates a unique UUID for the Transaction.
-2. It fetches current active set of segments for the Stream from metadata store and its corresponding epoch identifier from the history.
+2. It fetches current _active_ set of Stream Segments for the Stream from metadata store and its corresponding epoch identifier from the history.
-3. It creates a new transaction record in the Zookeeper using the metadata store interface.
+3. It creates a new Transaction record in the Zookeeper using the metadata store interface.
-4. It then requests Segment Store to create special Transaction segments that are inherently linked to the parent active segments.
+4. It then requests Segment Store to create special Transaction Segments that are inherently linked to the parent _active_ Stream Segments.

-While creating Transactions, Controller ensures that parent segments are not sealed as we attempt to create corresponding transaction segments.
+While creating Transactions, Controller ensures that parent Stream segments are not sealed as we attempt to create corresponding Transaction Segments.
-And during the lifespan of a transaction, should a scale commence, it should wait for Transactions on older epoch to finish before the scale proceeds to seal segments from old epoch.
+And during the lifespan of a Transaction, should a scale commence, it should wait for Transactions on older _epoch_ to finish before the scale proceeds to seal Stream Segments from old _epoch_.

 ### Commit Transaction

-Upon receiving request to commit a transaction, Controller Service passes the request to Transaction Utility module.
+Upon receiving request to commit a Transaction, Controller Service passes the request to Transaction Utility module.

-This module first tries to mark the transaction for commit in the transaction specific metadata record via metadata store.
+1. This module first tries to mark the Transaction for commit in the Transaction specific metadata record via metadata store.
-Following this, it posts a commit event in the internal Commit Stream.
+2. Then, it posts a commit event in the internal Commit Stream.
-Commit transaction workflow is implemented on commit event processor and thereby processed asynchronously.
-The commit transaction workflow checks for eligibility of transaction to be committed, and if true, it performs the commit workflow with indefinite retries until it succeeds.
-If the Transaction is not eligible for commit, which typically happens if Transaction is created on a new epoch while the old epoch is still active, then such events are reposted into the internal Stream to be picked later.
+3. Commit Transaction workflow is implemented on commit event processor and thereby processed asynchronously.
+4. The commit transaction workflow checks for eligibility of Transaction to be committed, and if true, it performs the commit workflow with indefinite retries until it succeeds.
+If the Transaction is not eligible for commit, which typically happens if Transaction is created on a new epoch while the old _epoch_ is still _active_, then such Events are reposted into the internal Stream to be picked later.

-Once a Transaction is committed successfully, the record for the transaction is removed from under its epoch root.
+Once a Transaction is committed successfully, the record for the Transaction is removed from under its _epoch_ root.
 Then if there is an ongoing scale, then it calls to attempt to complete the ongoing scale.
-Trying to complete scale hinges on ability to delete old epoch which can be deleted if and only if there are no outstanding active transactions against the said epoch (refer to scale workflow for more details).
+Trying to complete scale hinges on ability to delete old _epoch_ which can be deleted if and only if there are no outstanding active Transactions against the said _epoch_ (Refer to [scale workflow](#scale-stream) for more details).

 ### Abort Transaction

 Abort, like commit, can be requested explicitly by the application.
 However, abort can also be initiated automatically if the Transaction’s timeout elapses.

-Controller tracks the timeout for each and every transaction in the system and whenever timeout elapses, or upon explicit user request, Transaction utility module marks the transaction for abort in its respective metadata.
-Post this, the event is picked for processing by abort event processor and Transactions abort is immediately attempted.
+1. Controller tracks the timeout for each and every Transaction in the system and whenever timeout elapses, or upon explicit user request, Transaction utility module marks the Transaction for abort in its respective metadata.
+2. After this, the Event is picked for processing by abort Event Processor and Transactions abort is immediately attempted.
-There is no ordering requirement for abort Transaction and hence it is performed concurrently and across Streams.
+3. There is no ordering requirement for abort Transaction and hence it is performed concurrently and across Streams.

-Like commit, once the Transaction is aborted, its node is deleted from its epoch root and if there is an ongoing scale, it complete scale flow is attempted.
+Like commit, once the Transaction is aborted, its node is deleted from its _epoch_ root and if there is an ongoing scale, it complete scale flow is attempted.

 ### Ping Transaction

-Since Controller has no visibility into data path with respect to data being written to segments in a transaction, Controller is unaware if a transaction is being actively worked upon or not and if the timeout elapses it may attempt to abort the transaction.
-To enable applications to control the destiny of a transaction, Controller exposes an API to allow applications to renew transaction timeout period.
-This mechanism is called ping and whenever application pings a transaction, Controller resets its timer for respective transaction.
+Since Controller has no visibility into data path with respect to data being written to segments in a Transaction, Controller is unaware if a Transaction is being actively worked upon or not and if the timeout elapses it may attempt to abort the Transaction.
+To enable applications to control the destiny of a Transaction, Controller exposes an API to allow applications to renew Transaction timeout period.
+This mechanism is called ping and whenever application pings a Transaction, Controller resets its timer for respective transaction.

 ### Transaction Timeout Management

 Controllers track each Transaction for their timeouts.
-This is implemented as timer wheel service.
+This is implemented as *timer wheel service*.
 Each Transaction, upon creation gets registered into the timer service on the Controller where it is created.
 Subsequent pings for the Transaction could be received on different Controller instances and timer management is transferred to latest Controller instance based on ownership mechanism implemented via Zookeeper.
-Upon timeout expiry, an automatic abort is attempted and if it is able to successfully set transaction status to abort, the abort workflow is initiated.
+Upon timeout expiry, an automatic abort is attempted and if it is able to successfully set Transaction status to abort, the abort workflow is initiated.

 Each Transaction that a Controller is monitoring for timeouts is added